 This gene encodes the gamma subunit of transducin, a guanine nucleotide-binding protein (G protein) that is found in rod outer segments.
 Transducin, also known as GMPase, mediates the activation of a cyclic GTP-specific (guanosine monophosphate) phosphodiesterase by rhodopsin. [provided by RefSeq, Jul 2016]

 GeneCards Summary for GNGT1 Gene

 GNGT1 (G Protein Subunit Gamma Transducin 1) is a Protein Coding gene.
-Diseases associated with GNGT1 include Fructose-1,6-Bisphosphatase Deficiency and Retinitis Pigmentosa.
-Among its related pathways are Circadian entrainment and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include GTPase activity and signal transducer activity.
+Diseases associated with GNGT1 include Citrullinemia, Type Ii, Neonatal-Onset and Night Blindness, Congenital Stationary, Autosomal Dominant 2.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include GTPase activity and obsolete signal transducer activity.
 An important paralog of this gene is GNG11.

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction.

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand binding causes a receptor conformational change, detaching the G protein and switching it 'on'.